 (Education Code sections 49430-49431.7, 8423(c)3, 8482-8484.6)

-- Be deep fried, par fried, or flash fried by the entity preparing the food item
+- Not be deep fried, par fried, or flash fried by the entity preparing the food item

-- Be deep fried, par fried, flash fried as part of the manufacturing process unless an “acceptable” oil is used such as canola, safflower, sunflower, corn, olive, soybean, peanut, or a blend of these oils, typically liquid at room temperature and are known for their positive cardiovascular benefit
+- Not be deep fried, par fried, flash fried as part of the manufacturing process unless an “acceptable” oil is used such as canola, safflower, sunflower, corn, olive, soybean, peanut, or a blend of these oils, typically liquid at room temperature and are known for their positive cardiovascular benefit

-- Contain more than 35 percent of its total weight from sugar, including naturally occurring and added sugar (This does not apply to fruits, vegetables that have not been deep fried, or a dried fruit and nut and seed combination.)
+- Contain less than or equal to 35 percent of its total weight from sugar, including naturally occurring and added sugar (This does not apply to fruits, vegetables that have not been deep fried, or a dried fruit and nut and seed combination.)

 - Contain no more than 200 milligrams of sodium per item

-- Contain more than 175 calories per individual food item (for elementary students)
+- Contain no more than 200 calories per individual food item

 Only the following beverages may be served to students:

-- One-percent-fat milk, nonfat milk, soy milk, rice milk, and other similar nondairy milk in a maximum serving size of 8 fluid ounces for elementary school or 12 fluid ounces for middle school and high school
+- One-percent-fat unflavored milk, nonfat flavored or unflavored milk, soy milk, rice milk, and other similar nondairy milk in a maximum serving size of 8 fluid ounces for elementary school or 12 fluid ounces for middle school and high school

 “Added Sweetener” - Any additive other than 100 percent fruit juice that enhances the sweetness of a beverage